darrylsosborne/amazon-efs-workshop/workshop/5-scale-out/README.md

 After launching the AWS CloudFormation Stack above, you should see the Amazon EC2 instances running in your VPC.
 Wait for the **Name** tag of each instance to read "Scale-out Tutorial" before continuing.

 ## Verify all instances have registered with SSM
-Run this command to verify all EC2 instances in the spot fleet have registered with SSM.
+Run this command from your local laptop to verify all EC2 instances in the spot fleet have registered with SSM.
 You should see one entry per instance.
+Add the --region option if you created this environment in a region other than your CLI's default.
 ```sh
 aws ssm describe-instance-information --query "InstanceInformationList[*]" --output json

 ```

 ## Remotely execute script to download objects from S3 to Amazon EFS
-Run this command to remotely execute the scale-out-tutorial-get-lidar-data.sh script which will download all objects from the DC-LiDAR public dataset to the Amazon EFS file system specified in the CloudFormation template parameters.
+Run this command from your local laptop to remotely execute the scale-out-tutorial-get-lidar-data.sh script which will download all objects from the DC-LiDAR public dataset to the Amazon EFS file system specified in the CloudFormation template parameters.
+Make sure to add a region parameter if appropriate (e.g. --region us-west-2)
 ```sh
 aws ssm send-command --targets "Key=tag:Name,Values=Scale-out Tutorial" --document-name "AWS-RunShellScript" --comment "Scale-out Tutorial" --parameters commands=/tmp/scale-out-tutorial-get-lidar-data.sh --output text --query "Command.CommandId"

 ```

 ## Verify the script is executing on each EC2 instance
 Once the script has been successfully executed, the Name tag of each instance will change from 'Scale-out Tutorial' to 'Scale-out Tutorial  parallel s3 cp (running)'

+- Use the CloudWatch dashboard to view performance of the data load.

 ---